 |Class 6 (Least Severe)||18 months to 3 years||27 months|

 |Class 5||2 to 4 years||3 years|

 |Class 4||4 to 8 years||6 years|

 |Class 3||up to 15 years||7.5 years|

 The aggravated assault felony will likely be more severe depending on the damage caused to the alleged victim, the reason for the assault, and other factors.

 Experienced Criminal Attorneys in Arizona

 If you face a charge of aggravated assault, your rights are at risk.
 A felony charge comes with serious consequences that you should not take lightly.

-The attorneys at the Law Offices of Shawn B. Hamp have the years of experience needed to fight for your rights.
-We serve clients in Mohave, Yavapai, La Paz, and Coconino Counties, including the communities of Kingman, Bullhead City, Lake Havasu, Parker, Prescott, Williams and Flagstaff, Arizona.
+The attorneys at The Hamp Law Offices have the years of experience needed to fight for your rights.
+We serve clients in Mohave, Yavapai, La Paz, and Coconino Counties, including the communities of Kingman, Bullhead City, Lake Havasu, Parker, Prescott, Williams, and Flagstaff, Arizona.
 Contact us today for a free consultation.